More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 Pet parents also find that it’s effortless to administer in that you can mix it into your dog’s food or add it to a treat during the day.

-Similar to CBDPet, CBDFX has been independently tested by a third-party lab to ensure its quality and purity.
+CBDFx products for pets has been independently tested by a third-party lab to ensure high quality and purity.

-What we found to be most interesting about this brand is that there are three different bottles to choose from.
+What we found to be most interesting about this brand is that there are three different bottles to choose from based on the size and weight of your pet and this makes it easy to get dosing right.
+The small breed size is also suitable to use for your cat family member too.

-Instead of offering one all-inclusive product, pet parents can have more control over the potency of the ingredients in each of the bottles.
+Instead of offering one all-inclusive product, pet parents can have more control over the potency of the ingredients in each of the bottles and the small breed size is also suitable for your cat family member too.
+There are three types to choose from:

 Compared to pure hemp oil, with this CBD tincture, you’ll still have a minimal amount of THC (less than 0.3%) per dosage.

-You’ll be glad to know that the extraction process for these tinctures is quite similar to other high-quality manufacturers.
+You’ll be glad to know that the extraction process for these tinctures is similar to other high-quality manufacturers ensuring that there is no compromise where your pet family member's health and wellbeing is concerned,

-Instead of using chemicals, CBDFX’s CBD is extracted using CO2, avoiding the need for solvents.
+Instead of using chemical solvent extraction, CBDFX’s CBD is extracted using CO2, avoiding the need for solvents.

-This process helps to keep the healthiest components intact while maintaining a broad spectrum of endocannabinoids.
+This process helps to keep the healthiest components intact while maintaining a broad spectrum of endocannabinoids that are ideal to help your pet family member obtain and maintain optimum health!

-By now, you can tell that CBD for pets can come in numerous different forms, whether it’s an oral spray, a tincture, or dog treats.
+By now, you can tell that CBD and hemp for pets can come in many different forms, whether it’s an oral spray, a tincture, or dog treats.

-This reason is why we love CBD Genesis, as they have an extensive collection of products that are highly recommended for pets who need the potential benefits of hemp and CBD.
+The reason why we love CBD Genesis, as they have a good collection of different product types that are highly recommended for pets who need the potential benefits of hemp and CBD with the option to choose the best type of product for your pet's needs.

-Our favorite product from CBD Genesis is the Koi CBD Dog Treats, as they seem to be the most delectable and filled with exotic natural ingredients for your pets.
+Our favorite product from CBD Genesis is the Koi CBD Dog Treats, with all natural ingredients for your pet and 23 positive 5 start reviews for this product, it is a product

 The Side Effects of Dog Hemp